cgrossde/Pullover/README.md

 ## Installation - prebuilt binaries

-Goto [Pushover.net](https://pushover.net/licensing) and get a desktop license (there is a trail period if you want to try it out first). **Without this license Pullover will not work.**
+Goto [Pushover.net](https://pushover.net/licensing) and get a desktop license (there is a trial period if you want to try it out first). **Without this license Pullover will not work.**

 Then download the precompiled binarys: